Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 Laplacian Deform Modifier
 *************************

-The Laplacian Deform Modifier allows you to pose a mesh while preserving geometric details of the surface.
+The *Laplacian Deform* modifier allows you to pose a mesh while preserving geometric details of the surface.

 The user defines a set of "anchor" vertices, and then moves some of them around.